patmandu-portfolio-websites/berose/README.md

 # berose
-A websiet designed and developed for a Transformation Life Coach
+A website designed and developed for a Transformation Life Coach